Randy-UW/excel_copy_paste/README.md

 # excel_copy_paste
-This package is used to copy and paste specific row or column from a set of excel files.
+This package is used to copy and paste specific rows or columns from a set of Excel files.
+The package is designed for Kenneth Sebens (professor at UW), and the default parameters are set for KS's files